codeseveneleven/typo3-solrtools/README.md

 ## solr:tools:filemeta

 This tool will search the file references table and the header_link and bodytext fields for files which match the given file extensions.
-It will then lookup the corresponding site based on the page-id associated with the record and add that site id to the enable_indexing field provided by [EXT:solr_file_indexer](https://extensions.typo3.org/extension/solr_file_indexer).
+It will then look up the corresponding site based on the page-id associated with the record and add that site id to the enable_indexing field provided by [EXT:solr_file_indexer](https://extensions.typo3.org/extension/solr_file_indexer).

 The tool will check if the element is visible (deleted=0, hidden=0) and if the page and its parent pages are visible, to ensure only 'active' files are added to the solr index.